darshanpatel44/MediBuddy-AI/README.md

 The application will be available at `http://localhost:5173`

 ## Inspiration 🧠

-Every year, thousands of clinical trials go under-enrolled — not because patients are unwilling, but because they’re unaware.
-Doctors often don’t have time to search eligibility criteria or explain options during short appointments.
+Every year, thousands of clinical trials go under-enrolled, not because patients are unwilling, but because they’re unaware.
+Doctors often don’t have time to search eligibility criteria or explain options during short appointments, they also have on additional overhead of taking notes of the medical history of patients during the visit.
 We asked ourselves:
-**What if trial matching could happen automatically — in the background — during a normal doctor visit?**
+**What if trial matching could happen automatically in the background during a normal doctor visit?**

-That question led us to build **MediBuddy** — an autonomous, privacy-first platform that turns doctor-patient conversations into life-saving trial opportunities.
+That question led us to build **MediBuddy** - an autonomous, privacy-first platform that turns doctor-patient conversations into life-saving trial opportunities.

 ---

 ## What it does 💡

-**MediBuddy** listens to doctor-patient appointments via voice, transcribes the conversation in real-time, structures the medical information, and uses autonomous agents to match patients with relevant clinical trials.
-If a match is found, the patient can securely consent to share limited data with the sponsor — all without leaving the app.
+**MediBuddy** listens to doctor-patient appointments via voice, transcribes the conversation in real-time, structures the medical information, generates a report, and uses autonomous agents to match patients with relevant clinical trials.
+If a match is found, the patient can securely consent to share limited data with the sponsor  all without leaving the app.

 The platform supports:

 - 📅 **Appointment Booking** (with doctor approval)
 - 🎙️ **Speech-to-text Transcription** (via Groq (Whisper v3 Large Turbo))
-- 🧾 **Summarization and Structuring** (via Gemini)
+- 🧾 **Summarization and Structuring** (via Google Gemini)
 - 🧬 **Clinical Trial Matching via AI Agents** (ASI-1 by Fetch.ai)
 - ✅ **Consent Management** for trials
 - 🧑‍⚕️ **Role-based Dashboards** for Doctors and Patients